PeterBooker/wp-foundation-walker/README.md

 # WP Foundation Walker

-A custom menu walker to make the standard WordPress Menu system compatible with the [Foundation 5](http://foundation.zurb.com/) TopBar. (http://foundation.zurb.com/docs/components/topbar.html)
+A set of custom menu walkers to make the standard WordPress Menu system compatible with the [Foundation 5](http://foundation.zurb.com/) [Top Bar](http://foundation.zurb.com/docs/components/topbar.html) and [Off-Canvas](http://foundation.zurb.com/docs/components/offcanvas.html) Menus.

 ## Usage

-You can drop the WP_Foundation_Walker.php file into the /mu-plugins/ folder or add it to your theme files and include it manually.
+You can drop the files into the /mu-plugins/ folder or add them to your theme files and include it manually (or just copy the code).

+## Foundation Top Bar Menu

-### Example
+### Example Usage

 Then you can add the Top Bar Menu to your theme using code similar to this: